PPC.co

 Pausing Ads/Keywords Hurts Quality Score

-Your Quality Score doesn’t go down just because you pause ads or keywords.
+Your current Quality Score doesn’t go down just because you pause ads or keywords.
 It doesn’t affect the QS at all because that’s based on performance.

 The ads aren’t active so they’re no performance to be graded on and make the Quality Score decrease or increase.
 It gets paused, too.